-B. Application Review Process
+A. Application Review Process

-Applications received in response to this RFP will be reviewed by: City staff; the Sunnyvale Housing & Human Services Commission; Sunnyvale residents/stakeholders, during a 30-day public comment period; the Sunnyvale City Council; and HUD.
+Applications received in response to this RFP will be reviewed by: City staff; the Sunnyvale Housing & Human Services Commission; be available to all Sunnyvale residents/stakeholders during a 30day public comment period; the Sunnyvale City Council; and HUD.
 The City Council will make the final local decision regarding project funding awards, subject to review and approval by HUD.

-- 1. Staff will review all applications received to verify that: - a) The applicant is eligible to submit a proposal through this RFP; - b) The application is complete; - c) The project is eligible for the requested type of funds (CDBG or HOME), as determined by HUD guidelines and regulations; and d) The proposed project meets the City requirements, project types, and objectives set forth in this RFP.
+- 1. Staff will review all applications received to verify that: - a) The applicant is eligible to submit a proposal through this RFP; - b) The application is complete; - c) The project is eligible for the requested type of funds (CDBG or HOME), as determined by HUD guidelines and regulations; and - d) The proposed project meets the City requirements, project types, and objectives set forth in this RFP. - e) The project has the ability to be completed with all funds spent by April 1, 2022. - 2.
 Staff will notify applicants if their application has been determined ineligible or incomplete, and the proposal will be withdrawn from consideration.
 If it is unclear whether a proposed project and/or applicant is eligible for CDBG or HOME funds, staff will seek a determination from the City's HUD representative, which shall be final.
 Those applications deemed complete and eligible will be reviewed and scored by staff based on information provided in the application.
 Staff scores are based on the proposal's technical and programmatic merits, and are advisory to the Commission and City Council, which may score or rank projects independently.
 Applicants are strongly encouraged to consult with staff prior to submitting applications to ensure that their applications will be determined complete and eligible.
 If staff identifies minor clerical errors/omissions in applications, applicants will be provided an opportunity to correct such errors within 3 business days from the date staff informs applicant of the error.
-Applicants retain full responsibility for any errors/omissions not identified through staff review which may later impact application scoring and funding recommendations.

-- 2. The Housing and Human Services Commission will review the eligible applications received, as well as staff scores and recommended funding amounts.
+Applicants retain full responsibility for any errors/omissions not identified through staff review which may later impact application scoring and funding recommendations. - 3.
+The Housing and Human Services Commission will review the eligible applications received, as well as staff scores and recommended funding amounts.
 The Commission will hold a public hearing on the proposed projects, and will evaluate the merits of the proposals and community need for each project, considering the priority needs identified in the Consolidated Plan, public comments received, staff recommendations, and related information.
 The Commission will make a funding recommendation on each proposal.
-The Commission's recommended funding awards will be presented to the City Council for final approval as part of the draft 2019-20 Action Plan.
-City Council will hold a public hearing on the Action Plan, including proposed project awards, before adopting the Action Plan in May 2019.
-Project funding awards will also be included in the City's 2019 Projects Budget, to be adopted in June. - 3.
+The Commission's recommended funding awards will be presented to the City Council for final approval as part of the draft 2021-22 Action Plan.
+City Council will hold a public hearing on the Action Plan, including proposed project awards, before adopting the Action Plan in April 2021.
+Project funding awards will also be included in the City's 2021-22 Projects Budget, to be adopted in June. - 4.
 Public input on the Action Plan is obtained through the public hearing process and acceptance of written comments during the comment period.
 Notices are published in accordance with the City's Citizen Participation Plan.
 The City Council approves the Annual Action Plan by resolution following the citizen comment period.
 Each applicant will be notified in writing regarding their funding application.
-Final approval of the Action Plan is made by HUD, usually in July. - 4.
-Project Scoring: Proposals will be evaluated by staff using the following criteria, with points awarded up to the following maximum points per criteria:
+Final approval of the Action Plan